Skip to main content

 CVE-2025-27791 Overview

-CVE-2025-27791 is a path traversal vulnerability [CWE-23] in Collabora Online, a collaborative office suite based on LibreOffice technology.
-The flaw exists in how Collabora Online processes the BaseFileName field returned by Web Application Open Platform Interface (WOPI) servers during CheckFileInfo responses.
-A malicious WOPI server can supply a crafted BaseFileName value that escapes the intended directory and writes files to arbitrary locations accessible by the Collabora Online process user.
-Attackers can chain this with a Time-of-Check Time-of-Use (TOCTOU) DNS resolution issue to redirect a Collabora instance to an attacker-controlled WOPI server.
-Versions prior to 24.04.12.4, 23.05.19, and 22.05.25 are affected.
+Collabora Online is a collaborative online office suite built on LibreOffice technology.
+CVE-2025-27791 is a path traversal vulnerability [CWE-23] in how Collabora Online processes the BaseFileName field returned by Web Application Open Platform Interface (WOPI) servers in CheckFileInfo responses.
+A malicious WOPI server can supply a crafted BaseFileName that causes Collabora Online to write a file to any location writable by the running user identifier (UID).
+Attackers can chain this flaw with a Time-of-Check Time-of-Use (TOCTOU) Domain Name System (DNS) lookup issue to direct the application to an attacker-controlled WOPI endpoint.
+The flaw affects versions before 24.04.12.4, 23.05.19, and 22.05.25.

 Critical Impact